Types of Birth Injury

 Tragically, many babies do not fully recover from preventable brain injuries sustained during labor and delivery and face a lifetime of complex medical care.
 In such cases, you may have the option to file a personal injury claim to secure the necessary medical care for your child and obtain compensation for the challenges of caring for a brain-injured child.

-At ACTS Law, our legal team possesses extensive experience and a strong track record of advocating for victims of obstetric negligence, including children who have suffered injuries due to such negligence.
+At ACTS LAW, our legal team possesses extensive experience and a strong track record of advocating for victims of obstetric negligence, including children who have suffered injuries due to such negligence.
 We are dedicated to achieving maximum recoveries, settlements, and verdicts for our deserving clients.
 We are here to assist you!

 Contact Bruce Brusavich and Eduardo J. Ascencio if you believe you have been a victim of a birth injury or medical malpractice.
 With nearly 70 years of combined experience, our team of lawyers is ready to provide the help you deserve.